Technological utopianism: Criticisms

 Critics claim that techno-utopianism's identification of social progress with scientific progress is a form of positivism and scientism.
 Critics of modern libertarian techno-utopianism point out that it tends to focus on "government interference" while dismissing the positive effects of the regulation of business.
 They also point out that it has little to say about the environmental impact of technology and that its ideas have little relevance for much of the rest of the world that are still relatively quite poor (see global digital divide).

 In his 2010 study System Failure: Oil, Futurity, and the Anticipation of Disaster, Canada Research Chairholder in cultural studies Imre Szeman argues that technological utopianism is one of the social narratives that prevent people from acting on the knowledge they have concerning the effects of oil on the environment.

-Other critics of a techno-utopia include the worry of the human element.
-Critics suggest that a techno-utopia may lessen human contact, leading to a distant society.

 Another concern is the amount of reliance society may place on their technologies in these techno-utopia settings.
 For example, In a controversial 2011 article "Techno-Utopians are Mugged by Reality", L. Gordon Crovitz of The Wall Street Journal explored the concept of the violation of free speech by shutting down social media to stop violence.
 As a result of a wave of British cities being looted, former British Prime Minister David Cameron argued that the government should have the ability to shut down social media during crime sprees so that the situation could be contained.
 A poll was conducted to see if Twitter users would prefer to let the service be closed temporarily or keep it open so they could chat about the famous television show The X-Factor.
 The end report showed that every respondent opted for The X-Factor discussion.
 Clovitz contends that the negative social effect of technological utopia is that society is so addicted to technology that humanity simply cannot be parted from it even for the greater good.
 While many techno-utopians would like to believe that digital technology is for the greater good, he says it can also be used negatively to bring harm to the public.
 These two criticisms are sometimes referred to as a technological anti-utopian view or a techno-dystopia.